Rsych/Rsych/README.md

 print('''
 Hi there 👋.
 I am Ryan.
 A freelance translator & data analyst.
-I'm currently focused on Machine Learning & Algorithmic trading.
+I'm currently focused on Algorithmic trading & SwiftUI.
 Also writing stuffs on medium
 https://medium.com/@naolin Check it out. 😄
 ''')